linzer0/linzer0.github.io/content/posts/btl-create-interfaces-using-mesh/index.md

 If you switch to Gamma, everything will fall into place, and it will come to life with new colors:

 ![alt](10.png)

+## Chapter 3: Conclusion

+And he lived happily ever after until the end of his days.